Starbucks PESTEL/PESTLE Analysis & Recommendations

 3. Rising labor cost in coffee suppliers’ countries (threat)

-The growth of developing countries and the declining unemployment rates create opportunities for Starbucks to gain more revenues from various markets around the world.
-However, the rising labor cost in developing countries is an external factor that threatens Starbucks because it increases the company’s spending for ingredients.
+However, the rising labor cost in developing countries is an external factor that threatens Starbucks because it increases the company’s spending on ingredients.
 The firm sources much of its coffee beans from developing countries.
-Thus, this part of the PESTEL/PESTLE analysis presents mostly opportunities for Starbucks Coffee, although supply stability could be an issue.

-Social Influences (Sociocultural Factors in Starbucks Coffee’s External Environment)
+Social Factors in Starbucks’ External Environment

 1. Growing coffee culture (opportunity)